Transitioning back to campus updates

 Bundoora bike cages are available.

 There are also bike racks available at all campuses to secure your bike.

 Have personal items in the Bike Hub?
 See the Cycling page for information on how to collect your items.

 Parking on campus

-For the latest information about COVID-19 and the University’s response, as well as FAQs, please visit the dedicated RMIT webpage.
+For the latest information about COVID-19 and the University’s response, as well as FAQs, please visit the RMIT Coronavirus webpages.